Skip to content

 • Wars, terrorist attacks, and bombings

-• Having loved ones dying or being harmed or injured
+• Dreaming about someone you know, such as having loved ones dying or being harmed or injured

 • Being betrayed or abandoned by a loved one or significant other